fasthall/gochariots/README.md

 * Queue currently only uses the first maintainer.
 * Need a way to notify queue about the LId mapping of maintainers.
+* Needs to keep connection between queues open.

+## Design discussion

+* Currently sender(propogation) is bundled with maintainer.
+This eliminate the communication between sender and maintainer, but can't be scaled.
+If seperate them, sender can be scaled independently, but require extra communication.
+* Does token need to carry all records with unsatisfied dependencies?
+Currently it does.
+* Batchers should be put behind a load balancer.